MidnightDreamerX17/skill20/Skills/SkillDetails/DruidPower.md

 | **38**   | 9   | 9   | 8   | 8   | 8   | 8   | 7   | 7   | 7   | 7   | 6    | 6    | 6    | 5    | 5    | 4    | 4    | 3    | 3    | 2    |      |
 | **39**   | 9   | 9   | 9   | 8   | 8   | 8   | 8   | 7   | 7   | 7   | 6    | 6    | 6    | 5    | 5    | 5    | 4    | 4    | 3    | 2    | 1    |
 | **40**   | 9   | 9   | 9   | 8   | 8   | 8   | 8   | 7   | 7   | 7   | 7    | 6    | 6    | 6    | 5    | 5    | 4    | 4    | 3    | 3    | 2    |

+## Learning From Party Members

+Average Gold Cost: 100

+Average Training Time for 1st Skill Level: 6 months

+Access to elder trees, figurines, sacred groves, and druids dedicated to nature.
+The trainer must have Druid Power Level 10.